splunk/public-o11y-docs/incident-intelligence/create-manage-on-call-schedules/use-cases-schedules/use-case-week-by-week.rst

       <h2 id="ii-create-shift">Skyler creates a week-by-week shift for weekly coverage</h2>
    </embed>

 Skyler creates a weekly shift in the schedule for the payment service.
-Using the week-by-week shift type Skyler creates the weekly coverage they need.
-Week-by-week shifts are designed to span over one week and repeat every week.
-This option is best if you want to create a long-term shift that spans the course of two to seven days, with responders rotating on a less frequent basis.
+Using the :guilabel:`Week-by-week` shift type Skyler creates the weekly coverage they need.
+Week-by-week shifts are designed to span over one week and repeat every week and are ideal for creating a long-term shift that spans the course of two to seven days, with responders rotating on a less frequent basis.

-Skyler selects a shift handoff of one, which configures the shift to assign the same responder as on call for the entire week, Monday through Sunday.
+Skyler selects a shift handoff of **1**, which configures the shift to assign the same responder as on call for the entire week, Monday through Sunday.
 Skyler then adds the SREs as responders.
+The weekly shift that Skyler creates is shown in the following image.

 .. image:: /_images/incident-intelligence/use-cases/Week-by-week-shift.png
       :width: 50%
       :alt: Weekly shift in payment schedule.

 Using the :guilabel:`Schedule Preview`, Skyler verifies that they configured the weekly shift correctly.
-Alex is on call Monday, Wednesday, and Friday for 24 hours and then the next responder takes over.
+As shown in the following image, Alex is on call Monday, through Sunday for 24 hours, and then the next responder takes over.

 .. image:: /_images/incident-intelligence/use-cases/Week-by-week-preview.png
       :width: 99%